-Although there are many historical parallels to the current crisis there are several unique differences.
-In the most recent episode, the financial innovation derived from the securitization of subprime mortgages and other loans has shifted risk away from the originating banks into mortgage and other asset backed securities which bundle the risk of less stellar borrowers with more credit worthy ones and which were certified by the credit rating agencies as prime.
-These were absorbed by hedge funds in the US and abroad and in the asset backed commercial paper of the commercial and investment banks.
-As Rajan (2005) presciently argued, shifting the risk away from banks who used to have the incentives to monitor their borrowers to hedge funds and other institutions which do not, rather than reducing overall systemic risk increased it by raising the risk of a much more widespread meltdown in the event of a tail event as we have recently witnessed.
+Although there are many historical parallels to the current crisis, there are several unique differences.
+In the most recent episode, the financial innovation derived from the securitization of subprime mortgages and other loans has shifted risk away from the originating banks into mortgage-backed and other asset-backed securities, which bundle the risk of less stellar borrowers with more creditworthy ones and which were certified by the credit rating agencies as prime.
+These were absorbed by hedge funds in the United States and abroad and in the asset-backed commercial paper of the commercial and investment banks.
+As Rajan (2005) presciently argued, shifting the risk away from banks, which used to have the incentives to monitor their borrowers, to hedge funds and other institutions, which do not, increased overall systemic risk by raising the risk of a much more widespread meltdown in the event of a tail event, as we have recently witnessed.

-A key modern twist was the growth of the non bank financial sector (shadow banking system) which was not regulated by the central bank nor covered by the financial safety net.
-According to Eichengreen (2008) its rapid growth was a consequence of the repeal in 1999 of the Depression era Glass Steagall Act which separated commercial from

-Investment banking.
-These institutions held much lower capital ratios than the traditional commercial banks and hence were considerably more prone to risk.
-When the crisis hit they were forced to engage in major deleveraging involving the fire sale of assets into a falling market which in turn lowered the value of their assets and those of other financial firms.
-A similar negative feedback loop occurred during the Great Depression (Friedman and Schwartz 1963).
+A key modern twist was the growth of the nonbank financial sector (a shadow banking system) that was not regulated by the central bank or covered by the financial safety net.
+According to Eichengreen (2008), its rapid growth was a consequence of the repeal in 1999 of the Depression era Glass-Steagall Act, which separated commercial from investment banking.
+These institutions held much lower capital ratios than traditional commercial banks and hence were considerably more prone to risk.
+When the crisis hit, they were forced to engage in major deleveraging involving the fire sale of assets into a falling market, which in turn lowered the value of their assets and those of other financial firms.
+A similar negative feedback loop occurred during the Great Depression (Friedman and Schwartz, 1963).